backdrop-contrib/logintoboggan/contrib/logintoboggan_rules/README.txt

 1. Enable the module in the module listing page.
 2. In LoginToboggan settings (admin/user/logintoboggan),
    check "Set password" option.
-3. For best results , uncheck the "Immediate login" option on LoginToboggan settings
+3. Thats it!!

-4. Thats it!!
+For best results, you may want to uncheck the "Immediate login" option on LoginToboggan settings.
+This is just for cosmetic reasons, as in most use cases you might want users to click on the verification link first before actually letting them in the site.

 Usage
 =====